Moisturizer (album): Promotion

-Moisturizer was first teased on Instagram by the band with a photo of the five-piece band sat on and around a sofa with the caption "we're so back" and a link to their website.

 The album was announced on 1 April 2025 along with its lead single "Catch These Fists" and a tour consisting of 5 dates in the United Kingdom, starting on 21 May at the O2 Academy in Birmingham and ending on 29 May at the O2 Victoria Warehouse in Manchester.

+A music video for "Pokemon" was released on December 3, 2025.

 Critical reception

 Upon release, Moisturizer was met with critical acclaim from music critics.
-At Metacritic, which aggregates scores from mainstream critics, Moisturizer has an average score of 84 based on 19 reviews, indicating "critical acclaim".
+At Metacritic, which aggregates scores from mainstream critics, Moisturizer has an average score of 84 based on 21 reviews, indicating "critical acclaim".
 Reviewing the album for Clash, Richard Bowes called the album "punchier, prettier, and more playfully perverse" and said it will "undoubtedly help Wet Leg retain their place as one of Britain's most unique bands".

 Jamie Wilde of The Skinny said "Moisturizer oozes confidence and Wet Leg continue to play to their strengths in style".
 Writing for The Guardian, Alexis Petridis wrote "the songs are supremely punchy, the tunes contagious: Moisturizer is a blast".
 Rob Sheffield of Rolling Stone said the album "keeps everything fast and frisky".
 Reviewing the album for Slant, Jeremy Winograd said the band sounded like a "real live rock band playing in a room together" and noted "how much fun they sound like they're having on Moisturizer".

 Writing for Pitchfork, Aimee Cliff labelled Moisturizer a "near-reinvention" of the band's image compared to their debut, featuring a "meatier, more expansive sound" and an emotionality suffused "with all the anxious joy of second adolescence".
 Cliff's review concludes by noting that the record displays "the staying power of a band that will outlast a sense of novelty", enabling them to provide nuance to the "brazen humor" they broke through with.